Mattlister/designandconquer/README.md

 Full Stack Developer Course.
 I’ve used Bootstrap to design the HTML layout of the website.
 This is to provide functionality and a responsive design which sits in an HTML shell with added elements of CSS to add styling.
 This is a Single Page Applciation (SPA Respectively) adventure holiday booking website.
 The user can use the images to display an API map and see information on each page.
-There's a "What we do and how to book" option at the top of the page where the user can enquire and book holida destinations using the request and booking form that will show them how to book and what's available.
+There's a "What we do and how to book" option at the top of the page where the user can enquire and book holiday destinations using the request and booking form that will show them how to book and what's available.

 ## 1. UX Design